elianamusser/exploration/doc/ErrorHandling.md

 		goal: iterate thru every char in userInput, adding the data to an array int[] inputData <- size 3
-	iterator iterator <- iterator over userInput as a char array int arrIndex <- 0
-	while iterator has next:	//add data from userInput to inputData array char c <- next in iterator
+	iterator iterator <- iterator over userInput as a char array int arrIndex <- 0	//the index of inputData to update while iterator has next AND arrIndex < 3:	//add data from userInput to inputData array char c <- next in iterator
 		if c is a space: continue
 		try {
 			inputData[index] <- parsed int from c
 		} catch (exception thrown if c is not an int) {
 			throw IllegalArgumentException: "inputs must be integers"
-		} catch (exception thrown if index out of bounds) {
-			throw IllegalArgumentException: "only 3 integers can be inputted" }
+		} catch (exception thrown if index out of bounds) {		//checked in while loop, but just in case throw IllegalArgumentException: "only 3 integers can be inputted" }
 		arrIndex++

 	2) check for logical errors
 	throw error if: